project-codeflare/mlbatch/CODEFLARE.md

 just those cluster queues that are exceeding their nominal quota.
 Workloads admitted by cluster queues that are currently at or below their nominal quota will not be preempted.

+## Allowed Kinds

+MLBatch allows users to directly create the following Kinds of compute
+resources:
+   + AppWrapper
+   + PyTorchJob (allowed, but recommend to put inside an AppWrapper)
+   + RayJob (allowed, but recommend to put inside an AppWrapper)
+   + RayCluster (allowed, but recommend to put inside an AppWrapper)

+MLBatch also allows users to directly create the following Kinds of non-compute resources:
+   + Service
+   + Secret
+   + ConfigMap
+   + PersistentVolumeClaim
+   + PodGroup (allowed, but recommend to put inside an AppWrapper)

+MLBatch allows users to wrap an arbitrary number of one or more of the following Kinds inside of an AppWrapper:
+   + PyTorchJob
+   + RayJob
+   + RayCluster
+   + Deployment
+   + StatefulSet
+   + Pod
+   + Job
+   + ServiceAccount
+   + Service
+   + Secret
+   + ConfigMap
+   + PersistentVolumeClaim
+   + PodGroup